Reactvts/retro-accessibility/README.md

 3) A New window should appear with accessbility options for your game.
 EACH LUA Script is different as each game will have different options.

-## Supported Games:
+## Supported Games: (Only Tested on US version of the game)
-NES - Anticipation [Tested USA]
+NES - Anticipation
-NES - Castlevania [Tested USA]
+NES - Castlevania
-NES - Mega Man [Tested USA]
+NES - Mega Man
-NES - Mega Man 2 [Tested USA]
+NES - Mega Man 2
-NES - Mega Man 3 [Tested USA]
+NES - Mega Man 3
-NES - Super Mario Bros [Tested on USA]
+NES - Super Mario Bros
-NES - Super Mario Bros 2 USA
+NES - Super Mario Bros 2
-NES - Super Mario Bros 3 [Tested on USA]
+NES - Super Mario Bros 3

 ## FAQ